-Mr. Anderson is the Chairman of the Boards of SLF Inc. and Sun Life Assurance.
+Mr. Anderson is the Chair of the Boards of SLF Inc. and Sun Life Assurance.
 He was President of BCE Ventures, the strategic investment unit of the global telecommunications company BCE Inc., until he retired in December 2005.
 Mr. Anderson held senior positions including Chief Financial Officer of BCE Inc. and Bell Canada during his 14 years with that company.
 He spent 17 years with the public accounting firm KPMG, where he was a partner for nine years.
 Mr. Anderson is a Fellow of the Institute of Chartered Professional Accountants of Ontario and is also a Fellow of the Institute of Corporate Directors.

-2019 Meeting attenda ance Other public company of lirectorships Board 11 of 11 100% Gildan Activewear Inc. 2006 - present Total 11 of 11 100% TransAlta Corporation 2003 - 2016 Areas of expertise finance, accounting an d actuarial public company risk management corporate strategy and d evelopment • international business Current committees
+2020 Meeting attend ance Other public company of directorships Board 19 of 19 100% Gildan Activewear Inc. 2006 - February 2021 Total 19 of 19 100% TransAlta Corporation 2003 - 2016 Areas of expertise finance, accounting an d actuarial public company risk management corporate strategy and d evelopment international business Current committees independent director

-Mr. Anderson attends committee meetings in his capacity as non-executive Chairman.
+1 Mr. Anderson attends committee meetings in his capacity as non-executive Chair of the Board.